DanHodges/TheologicalDictionary/union-with-christ.md

 # Union With Christ
-Definition of Union With Christ coming soon.
+The definition of Union With Christ is coming soon!